KineticCafe/app_identity/spec/README.md

 #### Timestamp Nonces

 Version 2, 3, and 4 nonces **must** be a UTC timestamp formatted using ISO 8601 basic formatting.
-The timestamp _should_ be generated on a clock synced with NTP and _should_ be verified using a clock synced with NTP.
+The clocks of the generating and verifying systems **must** be synchronized for the verification to work as intended, so NTP is strongly **recommended**.

 For the purposes of this document, ISO 8601 basic formatting is this [ABNF][] definition adapted from [RFC3339][]: